Skip to main content

 • Assess whether a space has adequate ventilation and fresh-air supply for its occupancy and use.

-• Recognize when radon testing is warranted and explain the EPA action level and the referral path to occupants.
+• Recognize when radon testing is needed and explain the EPA action level and the referral path to occupants.

 • Document findings in a clear written report with readings, observations, and prioritized recommendations.